The Bankrate promise

 There are some additional rules of thumb to consider within this category.
-For example, personal finance experts recommend that you spend no more than 30 percent of your total income on housing.
-That leaves 20 percent of your paycheck to cover other essentials.
+For example, personal finance experts recommend spending no more than 30 percent of total income on housing.
+That leaves 20 percent of your paycheck to cover the other essentials.

 Depending on where you live, keeping your mortgage or rent payment under 30 percent of your income can be difficult.
 You might have to make cuts elsewhere in your budget to keep your needs spending at 50 percent of your income.

 Wants include nonessential spending — or discretionary spending — on things like gym memberships, trips to the movies, vacations, dining out and streaming-service subscriptions.